Groundbreaking Discovery: Coprococcus Unveiled as Mental Health Game-Changer

 In conclusion, Coprococcus may well be a vital player in our mental health.

-As we continue to uncover the secrets of our gut microbiome, it seems ever more likely that the saying ‘you are what you eat’ holds more truth than we ever realised.
+As we continue to uncover the of our gut microbiome, it seems ever more likely that the saying ‘you are what you eat’ holds more truth than we ever realised.

 Key Takeaways